The universal group of Burger--Mozes and the Howe--Moore property: Introduction

+\begin{definition} Let $G$ be a locally compact group.
+We say $G$ has \textbf{the Howe--Moore property} if for any unitary representation of $G$ that is without non-zero $G$--invariant vectors, all its matrix coefficients vanish at infinity. \end{definition}

+Just to recall, the Howe--Moore property \cite{HM79} is a harmonic analytic property that has far-reaching applications to many areas of mathematics, such as homogeneous dynamics, geometry, or number theory.
+To list some, it has notable consequences regarding discrete subgroups of semi-simple Lie groups, Mostow's rigidity theorem, mixing and equidistribution properties, Ratner's theorems on unipotent flows, or dynamical systems endowed with an invariant measure.

-Known examples of locally compact groups that enjoy the Howe--Moore property, namely, the vanishing at infinity of all matrix coefficients of the group's unitary representations that are without non-zero invariant vectors, are: connected, non-compact, simple real Lie groups and their totally disconnected analogs, isotropic simple algebraic groups over non Archimedean local fields and closed, topologically simple subgroups of $\Aut(T)$ that act $2$--transitively on the boundary $\partial T$, where $T$ is a bi-regular tree with valence $\geq 3$ at every vertex.
-We emphasize that both isotropic simple algebraic groups and $2$--transitive subgroups of $\Aut(T)$ admit a strongly transitive action on a locally finite thick Euclidean building.
-The strong transitivity of this action is essentially used to show the Howe--Moore property.
-Whether this condition is also necessary, is an open problem.
+All known examples of locally compact groups having the Howe--Moore property are: \begin{enumerate} \item connected, non-compact, simple real Lie groups, with finite center \cite{HM79}, e.g., $\SL(n, \RR)$ \item isotropic simple algebraic groups over non Archimedean local fields \cite{HM79}, e.g., $\SL(n,\QQ_p)$ \item closed, topologically simple subgroups of $\Aut(T)$ with a $2$-transitive action on the boundary of the bi-regular tree $T$, that has valence $\geq 3$ at every vertex, \cite{BM00a}, e.g., the universal group $U(F)^+$ of Burger--Mozes, when F is $2$-transitive. \end{enumerate} An important fact the above mentioned groups have in common is their polar decomposition $KA^+K$, where $K$ is a maximal compact subgroup and $A^+$ is an abelian maximal sub-semi-group, the latter being sufficient to imply the Howe--Moore property.
+This was employed in \cite{Cio} to give a unified proof for all these above examples.

-In this context, a particular locally compact group that is of special interest for us is the universal group $U(F)$ introduced by Burger--Mozes in~\cite[Section~3]{BM00a}.
-This group is a closed subgroup of the full group of automorphisms $\Aut(\T)$ of a $d$-regular tree $\T$, with $d\geq 3$.
-This group is defined as follows.

-\begin{definition} Let $\iota: E(\T) \to \{1,...,d\} $ be a function from the set $E(\T)$ of unoriented edges of the tree $\T$ such that its restriction to the star $E(x)$ of every vertex $x \in \T$ is in bijection with $\{1,...,d\} $.
-A function $\iota$ with those properties is called a \textbf{legal coloring} of the tree $\T$. \end{definition}

-\begin{definition} Let $F$ be a subgroup of permutations of the set $\{1,...,d\}$ and let $\iota$ be a legal coloring of $\T$.
-The \textbf{universal group}, with respect to $F$ and $\iota$, is defined as

-By $U(F)^{+}$ one denotes the subgroup generated by the edge-stabilizing elements of $U(F)$.
-Moreover, Amann~\cite[Proposition~52]{Amann} tells us that the group $U(F)$ is independent of the legal coloring $\iota$ of $\T$. \end{definition}

-Immediately from the definition one deduces that $U(F)$ and $U(F)^{+}$ are closed subgroups of $\Aut(\T)$.
-Notice that, when $F$ is the full permutation group $\Sym(\{1,...,d\})$, $U(F)= \Aut(\T)$ and $U(F)^{+}=\Aut(\T)^{+}$, the latter group is an index $2$, simple subgroup of $\Aut(\T)$ (for this see Tits~\cite{Ti70}).
-One of the important properties of these groups is that $U(F)$ and $U(F)^{+}$ act $2$--transitively on the boundary $\partial \T$ if and only if $F$ is $2$--transitive.
-Moreover, we have that $U(F)^{+}$ is either trivial or is a topologically simple group.
-This implies that when $F$ is $2$--transitive, the group $U(F)^{+}$ is not trivial and has the Howe--Moore property.